 Social distancing, hand sanitisation, and respiratory hygiene will need to be guaranteed and practised within our buildings so that members of our parishes can feel safe when they return to public worship.
-The 2 metre rule will be followed for the foreseeable future, for the assurance of all and until people's confidence builds.
+Although some discretion in relation to social distancing has been announced, the 2 metre rule will be followed for the foreseeable future, for the assurance of all and until people's confidence builds.
 The layout of our buildings and the services provided will be different in this new reality and I would ask for patience, understanding and active co-operation as we adapt to new ways of doing familiar things.
 Hopefully, these new arrangements will be on a temporary basis; for exactly how long will not be clear.
 It will all depend on how long the threat of coronavirus remains.